Flora Tristan: Contributions

-Repressed for the most part in history, women's historiography has been gaining traction in the attempt of historians to highlight “minoritized” histories.
+Tristan's writings and her personal contact with worker activists across France influenced the social struggles around the period of the revolutions of 1848.
+After her death, her followers tried to implement her plans for a Workers' Union, with little success.
+But her influence was key in the 1845 strike at the Toulon arsenal, a key moment in the story of French labour movement.
+According to the French historian Maurice Agulhon, Tristan's visit to Toulon during her travels radicalised its workers, contributing to the gestation of the strike.
+French workers placed a monument on her tomb in October 1848, in the wake of the French Revolution of 1848, with close to eight thousand workers marking the occasion by marching to her grave singing a song from The Workers' Union.

 Through her writings, Flora Tristan was able to show the ability of women to conceptualize the idea of freedom even in the seemingly most inauspicious circumstances.
 This was early in evidence in her account of Peru.
 She proposed that there was "no place on earth where women are freer [and] more influential" than in the "fortunate" society she encountered in Lima, and this, in great measure, was not despite, but rather because of, its cultural backwardness in relation to Europe.
-Women were typically married by the age of eleven or twelve; did not appear on the street unless almost wholly disguised in an enveloping "walking dress"; and. like their husbands, had no formal schooling.
-But they did not take their husband's name; were able, in the anonymity of their dress move about the town, and enter liaisons, in almost complete freedom; and, where, in the absence of schools for either sex, "intelligence has to develop on its own resources", enjoyed a natural advantage.
+Women were typically married by the age of eleven or twelve; did not appear on the street unless almost wholly disguised in an enveloping "walking dress"; and, like their husbands, had no formal schooling.
+But they did not take their husband's name; were able, in the anonymity of their dress, to move about the town, and enter liaisons, in almost complete freedom; and, where, in the absence of schools for either sex, "intelligence has to develop on its own resources", enjoyed a natural advantage.